ReidGlaze/ReidGlaze.github.io/_posts/2023-07-28-NBA-Playoffs-Analysis.md

 ## Slide 1: Charting the All-Around Players

-Our first stop is a bubble chart illustrating the average assists, rebounds, and points scored by each player.
-Points are on the x-axis, assists on the y-axis, and the size of the bubbles represents the number of rebounds.
-Player positions are indicated by colors.
+Their initial point of focus is a bubble chart that depicts the average assists, rebounds, and points earned by every player.
+Points find their place on the x-axis, assists on the y-axis, and the magnitude of the bubbles denotes the quantity of rebounds.
+The different positions of the players are differentiated through color codes.

-One player stands out as an outlier - Nikola Jokic.
-As a center, he impressively recorded far more assists than the average center, showcasing his playmaking ability.
-Additionally, his rebounding prowess further cements him as a formidable force on the court.
+There's one player who breaks the mold - Nikola Jokic.
+Despite his role as a center, Jokic's assist record is remarkably higher than the average player in his position, effectively spotlighting his capacity as a playmaker.
+His aptitude for rebounds additionally bolsters his standing as a significant player on the field.

+Included in the chart are regression lines for each position.
+Based on these regression lines, it was inferred that point guards generally account for the most assists in relation to points.
+Meanwhile, centers take the lead in gathering the most rebounds.
+In an unexpected revelation, shooting guards, small forwards, power forwards, and centers appear to have similar ratios of assists to points.

 [![bubble plot](/assets/images/bubbleplot.png)](https://public.tableau.com/views/2023NBAPlayoffsAnalysis/FullStory?:language=en-US&:display_count=n&:origin=viz_share_link)